xkema/untitled-ad-manager-demos/docs/introduction.md

-# introduction
+# Introduction

 Goals to achieve:

 >  explain "**the problem**" we're solving has <u>nothing to do</u> with "**ad serving**"

-## publisher - advertiser - 3rd party - developer chart
+## Publisher - Advertiser - 3rd Party - Developer Chart

 ![untitled-communication-flow-doc](images/untitled-communication-flow-doc.png)

-click to skip basic terms and move to [issues.md](./issues.md)
+click [issues.md](./issues.md) to skip basic terms and move to issues document

 ## who is \_\_\_\_\_?